 - Alternate alcoholic drinks with water to stay hydrated

 - Never drink alcohol on an empty stomach

 - Avoid drinking alcohol if you’re taking prescription medications or other drugs (check interaction warnings on medication labels)

 - Stay away from drinking games, or use of beer bongs or funnels, that significantly increase the amount of alcohol you drink in a short period of time

 Getting Help for Alcohol Abuse at Lighthouse Recovery Institute

 While alcohol overdose doesn’t mean someone is an alcoholic, it might be a warning sign.
 If you or someone you know recently experienced alcohol poisoning after a night of binge drinking, it might be time to consider getting help.

 Consider staging an intervention to discuss your loved one’s alcohol abuse.
 If you’re the one struggling with alcoholism, consider speaking to a therapist about your alcohol use.
 Alcoholism is more common than most people think.
 After all, alcohol is widely accepted by our society.

-If you or someone you love struggles with substance abuse, don’t wait until it’s too late.
+If you or someone you love struggles with substance abuse, don’t wait until it’s too late; contact us at 866.308.2090 today.
 At Lighthouse Recovery Institute, we can help you conquer the battle against alcohol addiction and start walking towards recovery.
 Our personalized and comprehensive treatment programs give you the tools you need to leave alcohol behind and start walking the path towards a sober life filled with happiness and progress.